melknoo/wintercms_boilerplate/wintercms-plugins/winter/user/README.md

 - **winter.user.beforeAuthenticate**: Before the user is attempting to authenticate using the Account component.
 - **winter.user.login**: The user has successfully signed in.
 - **winter.user.logout**: The user has successfully signed out.
-- **winter.user.activate**: The user has activated their own account by email validation.
 - **winter.user.deactivate**: The user has opted-out of the site by deactivating their account.
 This should be used to disable any content the user may want removed.
 - **winter.user.reactivate**: The user has reactivated their own account by signing back in.
 This should revive the users content on the site.
 - **winter.user.getNotificationVars**: Fires when sending a user notification to enable passing more variables to the email templates.
 Passes the `$user` model the template will be for.